dquick15/NBA-30-Peak/README.md

 Understanding productivity and prime windows is important in the business of athletics.
 I wanted to see if there was concrete evidence to support these takes that the window of some of our favorite basketball players is closing.
 In a league that has been heavily focused on offensive production, the best way for me to understand a potential drop-off would be to look at meaures such as free throw attempts, field goal percentage and points per game.

-The ipynb file highlights what I found on Russell Westbrook, but individual files of each player will be uploaded to this project as well.